 Taxpayers Foot the Bill

 Operating at both the elementary and secondary level since 1988, charter schools are financed with taxpayer money, not private assets.
 No tuition is charged to students; funds come directly from public school districts, further straining their resources, especially in struggling districts.

 Educational Management Organizations (EMOs) operate many charter schools.
 While they are accountable for managing the administrative and educational functions of the school, they are also responsible for earning a profit for their shareholders or the principal owners.

-One of the sponsors of the original Pennsylvania charter law, Sen. Jeffrey E. Piccola, was quoted in the Inquirer article as saying that it was appropriate to deal with "deficiencies that exist in the law that have allowed bad actors to abuse the system."
+One of the sponsors of the original Pennsylvania charter law, Sen. Jeffrey E. Piccola, was quoted in an Inquirer article as saying that it was appropriate to deal with “deficiencies that exist in the law that have allowed bad actors to abuse the system.”